flyer-deploy/flyer/CONTRIBUTING.md

   - release-\*
   - master
-  - develop

-- Create pull request to `develop` if you want to integrate the changes you made
+- Create pull request to `main` if you want to integrate the changes you made

 - If possible, it is extremely encouraged to create the test case for the new feature.
 You can either: